-Use of generic super user access
+5) Use of generic super user access

-One of the City's DBA's is using a generic super user ID "CGS" to access the production environment.
+It was noted during our examination that the City's DBAs are using a generic super user ID "CGS" to access the production environment.

 Due to the lack of monitoring of the use of generic IDs, there is a risk that users can process unauthorized transactions.